yuanbaowen521/Hi-C-pipeline/README.md

 From the mapped reads to contact matrices and maps, this step utilize the software of homer.(http://homer.salk.edu/homer/interactions/index.html) Homer can generate interaction matrices, and then do normalization.
+For data visualization, you can use either Java TreeView (http://sourceforge.net/projects/jtreeview/files/) or use R to plot the heatmap.

 Step three:
 From the mapped reads to list of significant interactions, which